 Foreign travel advice

 102,151 British nationals visited Argentina in 2016.
-Most visits to Argentina are trouble-free, but you should keep a close eye on your personal belongings in public places.
+Most visits to Argentina are trouble-free, but the most common incidents affecting tourists are distraction thefts, bag snatching, pick pocketing and street robberies.
 See Crime

 Terrorist attacks in Argentina can’t be ruled out.
 See Terrorism